SaadAhmad123/xOrca/README.md

 - **`CloudOrchestrationActor`** [[See details](https://saadahmad123.github.io/xOrca/classes/CloudOrchestrationActor.html)] A subclass of xState Actor, this component goes beyond the standard features, incorporating properties, methods, and mechanisms essential for efficient execution of state machines within the dynamic context of short-lived serverless environments.
 Its design caters specifically to the unique demands of orchestrating workflows in such dynamic and resource-constrained settings.

 For other functionalities see the [Typedocs](https://saadahmad123.github.io/xOrca/).

+## Contributing and Feedback

+Contributions are encouraged to expand the library's capabilities, such as adding new storage backends, enhancing locking strategies, and refining documentation.
+If you have questions, suggestions, or feedback, feel free to open an issue in the GitHub repository.

+## License

+`xorca` is available under the MIT License.
+For more details, refer to the [LICENSE.md](/LICENSE.md) file in the project repository.